SauravMukherjee44/Aec-Library-Website/README.md

 ### Git & GitHub

-Before we proceed, it's better to know the difference between Git and Github.
-Git is a version control system (VCS) that allows us to keep track of the history of our source code , whereas GitHub is a service that hosts Git projects.
+Before we proceed, it's better to know the difference between Git and GitHub.
+Git is a version control system (VCS) that allows us to keep track of the history of our source code, whereas GitHub is a service that hosts Git projects.

 We assume you have created an account on Github and installed Git on your System.

-Now enter your name and E-mail (used on Github) address in Git, by using following command.
+Now enter your name and E-mail (used on Github) address in Git, by using the following command.

 `$ git config --global user.name "YOUR NAME"`
 ` $ git config --global user.email "YOUR EMAIL ADDRESS"`